aws-samples/cfn-multus-eks-managed-ng/README.md

 * vpc-infra.yaml  - this is to create VPC, subnets, route tables, EKS cluster, IGW, NAT-GW for basic infra environment.

 * eks-mng-lct.yaml - this is to create LaunchTemplate for EKS managed nodegroup.
 We can define instance type/size, ssh key pair, and tag for each node.
-Tag is important, since Lambda is attaching additoinal multus interfaces to worker node based on each Tag.
+Among parameters, the Tag is the most important, since Lambda is attaching additoinal multus interfaces to the worker node based on matching Tag information.

 * amazon-lambda-for-eksmng-multus.yaml - this creates,